Midlands Rugby Club

 Midlands Rugby Football Club is a New Zealand amateur rugby team that plays in the Go Bus Southland Wide Second Division.
 The team joined the second division in 2024 after playing in the premier grade from 2021-2023.
-The team has included Stags star Cheyenne Hiko and former Highlander Matt Saunders.
+The team has included Stags Tim Boys and former Highlander Matt Saunders.
 Its most recent Southland representative was Joe Robins (9 Matches).

 Midlands Rugby Football club won the Ack Soper Shield in 2019.